conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 - `spec.aclEnabled` is optional, default `false`.

 **VirtualCluster side effects:**
-- All topics and consumer groups will be created on the physical Kafka with a prefix `metadata.name` but will appear on the VirtualCluster without prefix.
+- All topics and consumer groups will be created on the physical Kafka with a prefix `metadata.name`.
+But, they will appear on the VirtualCluster without the prefix.
-- Users can be associated to the VirtualCluster through the GatewayServiceAccount resource
+- Users can be associated to the VirtualCluster through the GatewayServiceAccount resource.
 - When `spec.aclEnabled` is set to `true`, you can configure the superUsers using the `spec.superUsers` list.
 You will have to manage the ACLs of other service accounts as you would with any other Kafka.

 ## AliasTopic

-An Alias Topic lets you make a real Kafka topic appear as a logical topic on the Gateway.
-This is useful for topic aliasing or to make a topic visible inside a Virtual Cluster
+An Alias Topic allows a real Kafka topic to appear as a logical topic within the Gateway.
+This is useful for aliasing topics or making a topic accessible within a Virtual Cluster.

 ```yaml
 ---